-For Calvin, all those things the doctors found about his anatomy when he was a newborn have not harmed him.
 He did have surgery to close up the hernias when he was 5 months old.
 (Newborn hernias are not the result of injury like adult hernias, they are just tiny holes in the inguinal canal that didn’t close up during the baby’s development, and they sometimes need to be closed up with a little surgical stitch to keep other tissues from getting pushed into the holes.)

 22q deletion is often associated with delayed motor development and delayed speech.
 Calvin’s motor milestones were on the late end of normal, and now he runs and climbs and jumps on the bed like most other 3-year-olds!